 Interview and Selection

 The main purpose of the interview is to:

-Please view further information regarding interview preparation
+Please view further information regarding preparing for teacher training

 Pre-entry Professional Skills Tests

 Applicants for initial teacher education (ITE) courses are required to have passed the professional skills tests before the start of the course.
 Further information is available on the Department for Education website.